Contamination Bias in Linear Regressions: General Problem

 \subsection{Implications}

 \Cref{theorem:main-result} shows that treatment effect heterogeneity can induce two conceptually distinct issues in flexible regression estimates of treatment effects.
-First, with either single or multiple treatments, there is a potential for negative weighting of a treatment's \emph{own} effects when condition~\eqref{eq:model_based} holds but condition~\eqref{eq:pscore_in_G} fails.
-This negative weighting issue is relevant in various \ac{DiD} regressions and related estimators which rely on such models for untreated potential outcomes (via parallel trends assumptions) while conditioning on treatment assignment.
-Although the recent \ac{DiD} literature focuses on two-way fixed effect regressions, \Cref{theorem:main-result} shows such negative weighing can arise more generally---such as when researchers allow for linear trends, interacted fixed effects, or other extensions of the basic parallel trends model.
-None of these alternative specifications for $g$ are in general flexible enough to capture the degenerate propensity scores and hence ensure that \cref{eq:pscore_in_G} holds.\footnote{More broadly, negative weighting issues arise whenever the covariate specification is not flexible enough for \cref{eq:pscore_in_G} to hold.
-For example, consider a scalar covariate $W_i$ with a uniform distribution on $[0,1]$, and a binary treatment with non-linear propensity score $p(W_i)=\min(2W_i, 0.9)$.
-Suppose that $Y_i(0)=0$, so that~\eqref{eq:model_based} holds.
-Then $\lambda_{11}(W_i)$ is negative for $W_i\geq 2911/3402\approx 0.855$.
-If, say $Y_i(1)=W_i$, so that $\tau(W_i)=W_i\geq 0$, the regression coefficient on the treatment is negative despite uniformly non-negative treatment effects.}
+First, with either single or multiple treatments, there is a negative weighting of a treatment's \emph{own} effects when projecting the treatment indicator onto other treatment indicators and covariates yields fitted values exceeding one, i.e.\ when $E^{*}[X_{ik}\mid X_{i,-k}=0,W_{i}]>1$.
+This issue is relevant in various \ac{DiD} regressions and related approaches which rely on a model of untreated potential outcomes that ensures \cref{eq:model_based} holds (e.g.\ parallel trends assumptions) but which potentially misspecify the assignment model in \cref{eq:pscore_in_G}.
+Although the recent \ac{DiD} literature focuses on \ac{TWFE} regressions, \Cref{theorem:main-result} shows such negative weighing can arise more generally---such as when researchers allow for linear trends, interacted fixed effects, or other extensions of the basic parallel trends model.
+None of these alternative specifications for $g$ are in general flexible enough to capture the degenerate propensity scores and hence ensure that $E^{*}[X_{ik}\mid X_{i,-k}=0,W_{i}]\leq 1$.